programmfabrik/easydb-documentation/en/README.md

 ## General

-easydb is a flexible web application that can be used to data and information management tool for images and multimedia. easydb has a wide range of applications and is often used as a pure image database or for uniform media management for photos, information, videos, PDFs, office-files, etc.
+easydb is a flexible web application that allows customers to manage data and information for images and multimedia. easydb has a wide range of possible applications and is often used as a pure image database or for uniform media management for e.g. photos, information, videos, PDFs, office-files and metadata.

 easydb has a flexible data model that allows each instance to be tailored to customer needs.